JoshMassa/code-quiz/README.md

 # Code Quiz

 ## Overview
-I created this portfolio as a way to showcase my experience, projects, and skills.
-My portfolio provides potential employers, collaborators, and clients a visually appealing and interactive way to explore my work and learn more about me.
+I created this code quiz to showcase my development with JavaScript.
+This project helped me further my skills with writing functions as well as using different JavaScript methods.
+More than 60% of the code to run this game is executed through JavaScript.

 ## Features

 1. Responsive Design

-I designed my webpage to be fully responsive from the smallest mobile devices, to tablets, to the largest desktops to provide a consistent means to view my portfolio in an enjoyable and engaging experience.
+I designed my webpage to be fully responsive from the smallest mobile devices, to tablets, to the largest desktops to provide a consistent means to view my code quiz in an enjoyable and engaging experience.

 2. Navigation Menu

+At the top left of the page, you will see the text "View High Scores".
+When clicked on, this will navigate you to the Leaderboard that displays your locally stored scores.

+3. Timer

-At the top right of the page, you will find a hamburger style navigation menu that will take you directly to the specified sections of my portfolio, as well as links to both my GitHub and LinkedIn profiles to obtain a better understanding of my professional journey.
+At the top right of the page, you will notice a timer indicated by the text "Time Remaining: 60 seconds".
+Please refer to quiz intructions for further information.

-3. Showcase of Recent Projects

-In this portfolio, I have included a showcase of my most recent projects for potential employers, collaborators, and clients to be able to gauge the scope of my work.
-This includes a titled image of the project that, when clicked on, will take you to the deployed project's webpage.

-4. Experience
+4. Quiz Instructions

-I have included a section listing the technologies that I currently specialize in, with more to come as I progress in my career as a Web Developer.
-This section helps provide a way to quickly identify my areas of expertise.

-5. About Me

-This contains a brief description of my history to allow visitors a glimpse into my professional career and what drives me to do what I do.

-6. Contact Information

-I have provided a contact form at the bottom of the page as an easy way for potential employers, collaborators, and clients to reach out with any and all questions.
+In the center of the page, you will see a welcome message, followed by the instructions for how the quiz works.
+You will start with 60 seconds on your timer, that will decrement by 1 second with each second that passes, or by 10 seconds each time you answer a question incorrectly.
+Your score is based on your time remaining after answering all of the questions (or once the timer reaches 0).
+The faster you answer all the questions correctly, the higher your score.

-7. Technologies Used
+5. Technologies Used

 HTML5
 CSS